8n8/bigwebthing/README.md

 # Overview

-BigWebThing is for storing messages in the cloud conveniently, via the command line.
-Messages are symmetrically encrypted.
-Users can share the keys with each other instead of sharing the files.
+BigWebThing is for sending messages, via the command line.

 There is a message-passing server for sharing data between people.

+All the data, for the server and the user, is kept in a single append-only binary blob, hosted on the server.

 Access to the server is controlled by a list of public signing keys kept on the server.

+The program is written in C.

 # Program structure

 These are the different parts of the program:

-1. (C) A command-line app that runs on the client.
+1. A command-line app that runs on the client.

-6. (C) The server.
+6. The server.
 This acts as a route between clients.
 They upload and download messages.

 # User interface